MayurDange15/simple-remd/README.md

 # Umbrella Sampling Tutorial

-Test repository for hosting a tutorial on mybinder.org
+This repository hosts published tutorials for doing umbrella sampling with GROMACS

 ## Usage